seanpue/webpage/pages/about.rst

 Outside, I enjoy traveling, hiking, biking, bird watching, skiing, being by or in water (both fresh and salt), and scuba diving.

-Last Updated 9 November 2018
+Last Updated 10 January 2018